 We have lots of information about asbestos and the lung conditions that are caused by exposure to it.

 It also includes information about what to do if you have been exposed to asbestos, and the benefits and compensation available if you have been diagnosed with an asbestos-related condition.

-What to do if you have been exposed to asbestos
+What to do if you think you have been exposed to asbestos

-Find out what you should do if you've been exposed to asbestos
+On this page we explain what you should do if you’ve been exposed to asbestos.